cables-gl/cables_docs/md/7_lights_and_shadows/shadows.md

 There are 4 solutions to get rid of it:

 1. Set the `Near` and `Far` properties of the `Shadow Map Settings` of the casting light so, that:
-   1. The `Near`-plane of the shadow camera starts as far away from its position as possible.
+   1. The `Near`-plane of the shadow camera starts as close to the occluders as possible.
-   2. The `Far`-plane of the shadow camera is as close to its position as possible.
+   2. The `Far`-plane of the shadow camera spans **only** the scene and nothing more.
+Try fitting the camera's viewport as tightly to the scene as possible.
 2. Do not use geometries that have no width.
 If you want to have a floor, lose a very thin cube instead of a rectangle.
 3. Compose your scene so it contains as little touching geometries as possible.
 4. Use the `Normal Offset` property of the casting light to move the shadow along the normal of the receiving geometry (does not work with PointLight).